 Case in point, the recent booklet we designed and had printed for the Indiana chapter of the Arthritis Foundation.
 The booklet, Faces of Arthritis, is a compilation of stories from all types of Hoosiers who have been diagnosed with Arthritis.
 The photographs (taken by the talented Jennifer Driscoll) are stunning and certainly enhanced the overall design.
 The finished product is not only available for purchase, but will also be distributed to orthopedic offices for patients to browse in the waiting room.
 We hope they find it to be encouraging and inspirational.

-Jennifer Driscoll has been a long-time client and some of the work we have done for her includes: revamping her logo, moving her blog to the WordPress platform, designing and developing custom Campaign Monitor templates and more.
-So when she decided that it was time to part ways with the Flash site she had for her wedding photography, we were happy to be working with her again.
-Jennifer’s photography is stunning, but since her site was built 100% in Flash, she had no way to update it (and add new work) and even more concerning, it couldn’t be viewed whatsoever on an iPhone or iPad.
-To solve both of these issues, the new site was integrated with WordPress and a custom responsive theme was designed and developed – making it so any device (iPads and iPhones included) could easily browse her site.
+Jennifer Driscoll is a longtime client.
+Some of the work we have done for her includes revamping her logo, moving her blog to the WordPress platform, designing and developing custom Campaign Monitor templates and more.
+So when she decided that it was time to part ways with the Flash site she had for her wedding photography, we were happy to work with her again.
+Jennifer’s photography is stunning, but since her site was built 100% in Flash, she had no way to update it (and add new work), and even more concerning, it couldn’t be viewed whatsoever on an iPhone or iPad.
+To solve both of these issues, the new site was integrated with WordPress, and a custom responsive theme was designed and developed, making it so any device (iPads and iPhones included) could easily browse her site.
 Additionally, by using custom menus and a responsive gallery plugin, she can very easily add new “Featured” galleries, showing off her most recent work.

 Heard enough?
-Check it her beautiful work for yourself at photosbyjennifer.com/wedding.
+Check out her beautiful work for yourself at photosbyjennifer.com/wedding.

-The Metro Indianapolis Coalition for Construction Safety, Inc (MICCS) is a non-profit dedicated to the elimination of construction and facilities maintenance jobsite injuries and illnesses.
+The Metro Indianapolis Coalition for Construction Safety, Inc. (MICCS) is a nonprofit dedicated to the elimination of construction and facilities maintenance jobsite injuries and illnesses.
 They came to Jackson Sky because the foundation portion of their organization (which financially assists families who have been affected by a workplace injury) needed a website strictly for their purposes.
-It was important for them to have a site that was easy for them to update, utilized online forms, and was responsive.
+It was important to them to have a site that was easy for them to update, utilized online forms and was responsive.
 To meet these needs, the site was integrated using WordPress, and Gravity Forms were installed so that not only are online forms emailed to a recipient, but the data is also all stored in the WordPress control panel.
-The site was also designed and developed to be responsive so that it was easy to view on any type of device — desktop, laptop, tablet or phone.
+The site was also designed and developed to be responsive, so that it was easy to view on any type of device — desktop, laptop, tablet or phone.